Job type: Full-time, Permanent Hourly rate: £8.72

 We provide a range of benefits to reward and thank our staff which includes:

-Six weeks’ annual leave including statutory public holidays
+30 days’ annual leave including statutory public holidays (pro rata for part-time roles)

 Workplace Pension scheme – MacIntyre will contribute 3% of your salary to all eligible employees